ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 #### Spring JDBC
 The main tool that Spring JDBC uses for querying is the `JdbcTemplate`.
 The downside of using this is that it only provides the connection, everything else you need to do yourself.
-If you search for objects, the mapping to java objects will need to be done by you using a self-written Rowmapper.
+If you search for objects, you will need to map the results to java objects by implementing a `RowMapper`.
-You will also need to do the exception handling yourself by creating a ExceptionTranslator.
+You will also need to do the exception handling by creating a ExceptionTranslator.

-I will show you a simple example of how a simple query is created that will contain data of objects.
+I will show you a simple example of how a query is created.

 ##### Examples

-This response coming from JDBC needs to be converted by using a mapper.
+This response needs to be mapped by implementing a `RowMapper`.

 {% highlight java %}